How to Learn Linux Step by Step: A guide for beginners

 How to learn Linux commands on Windows

 Microsoft released WSL 2 (June 12, 2019) for Windows 10, which allows us to install the Linux Operation system on Windows.
-So, with WSL, you can running Linux commands on Windows.
+So, with WSL, you can run Linux commands on Windows.

 The video below shows us step by step how to install the Ubuntu Linux and enable VNC (allowing you to connect on this virtual machine and use the graphical interface).